wessenstam/ts2019/files/files.rst

 (Optional) Expanding a Files Cluster
 ++++++++++++++++++++++++++++++++++++

 Files offers the ability to scale up and scale out a deployment.
-Scaling up the CPU and memory of Files VMs allows an environment to support higher storage throughtput and number of concurrent sessions. <Anything we want to note on limitations for scaling up?>
+Scaling up the CPU and memory of Files VMs allows an environment to support higher storage throughtput and number of concurrent sessions.
+Currently, Files VMs can be scaled up to a maximum of 12 vCPU and 96GB of RAM each.

 The true power of Files scalability is the ability to simply add more Files VMs, scaling out much like the underlying Nutanix distributed storage fabric.
 An individual Files cluster can scale out up to the number of physical nodes in the Nutanix cluster, ensuring that no more than 1 Files VM runs on a single node during normal operation.